 Welcome to trigonometry in the complex plane.
 This book introduces college-level trigonometry using the geometry of the circle in the complex plane.
 Building upon the concepts in the previous book, this book discusses the geometric properties of complex arithmetic, defines the trigonometric functions and the exponential function, then explores Euler’s formula and Fourier Transformations.
 This book is the last of the three-part trigonometry series:

-The set of complex numbers, sometimes called by the unfortunate name of “imaginary numbers” are a tricky bit of math that can appear arcane and convoluted from the onset and then, after close study, suprisingly simple.
+The set of complex numbers, sometimes called by the unfortunate name of “imaginary numbers” is a tricky bit of math that can appear arcane and convoluted from the onset and then, after close study, surprisingly simple.
 The goal of this book is to try and get every reader to the latter and not get lost in the sauce as they say.
 All potatoes here in Wumbo land.

-First the pertinent points are recapped from the radian angle system and the trigonometric functions using the geometry of the circle.
+First, the pertinent points are recapped from the radian angle system and the trigonometric functions using the geometry of the circle.
 Here we also define the trigonometric functions as infinite series using calculus as we will be using these definitions later on.

 Then the definition of complex numbers and the geometry of complex number arithmetic is introduced.
 After that, the complex unit circle and trigonometric functions are discussed in relation to complex number arithmetic.
 This is where the usefulness of the complex number system begins to shine.